aaronparker/aaronparker.github.io/_drafts/microsoft-365-apps-packager.md

 ## The Solution

-To solve this challenge, I've built PowerShell packaging factory solution for the Microsoft 365 Apps and Microsoft Intune that can be run locally or via GitHub Actions.
+To solve this challenge, I've built PowerShell packaging factory for the Microsoft 365 Apps and Microsoft Intune, that can be run locally or via GitHub Actions.

-The [Microsoft 365 Apps packager repository](https://github.com/aaronparker/m365apps) consists of the following
+The [Microsoft 365 Apps packager repository](https://github.com/aaronparker/m365apps) consists of the following:

 * `New-Microsoft365AppsPackage.ps1` - This is the key script that creates and imports a Microsoft 365 Apps package into Intune.
 The script can be run on a Windows machine in a copy of the repository or via GitHub Actions (if you clone the repository)
 * `Create-Win32App.ps1` imports the intunewin package into the target Intune tenant, using `App.json` as the template.
 This script uses the `IntuneWin32App` PowerShell module and is called by `New-Microsoft365AppsPackage.ps1` to import the package into an Intune tenant
+* Template Microsoft 365 Apps deployment configurations - deployment configurations are created in the [Microsoft 365 Apps admin center](https://config.office.com/), but every organisation is going to deploy a similar configuration, so these templates should be suitable for the most common deployments
+* A GitHub workflow that uses `New-Microsoft365AppsPackage.ps1` to package the Microsoft 365 Apps on a GitHub hosted runner - the workflow can import the package into an Intune tenant.
+It also uploads the generated Microsoft 365 Apps package [a workflow artifact](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts) for importing into Intune manually

 ### Requirements